hoopdev/ktaga-lab/README.md

 # ktaga-lab

 ## Overview
-ktaga-lab contains programs for experiments in Onolab.
+ktaga-lab contains programs and dependencies for experiments in Onolab.
 This repository is designed to facilitate various experimental setups and data analysis tasks.

-## Features
-- Experiment setup scripts
-- Data analysis tools
-- Reproducible research environment

 ## Prerequisites
 To run this project, you need to install either of the following dependencies: